vibhavps/Camera-video-analysis/README.md

+# **DARK DATA** - Insights from Camera feed

+### This project helps to utilize the dark data which every organization saves but never utilizes to extract the insights.

 To begin the analysis we first install the libraries necessary to access AWS in the local machine.

 We install boto3, AWScli and AWS using the command prompt using pip package.